jjvanzon/JJs-Reference-Architecture/patterns.md

 ### Wrapper

-A `Wrapper class` is a class that wraps one or more other objects.
+A `Wrapper class` is a `class` that wraps one or more other `objects`.
 This can be useful in various situations.
-You might give the `Wrapper` additional helper methods that the wrapped object does not have.
+You might give the `Wrapper` additional helper methods that the wrapped `object` does not have.
 You might dispose the underlying `Wrapper object` and create a new one, keeping the references to the `Wrapper object` in tact even though the `Wrapped object` does not exist anymore.
 You may hide a specific `object` in a `Wrapper` and give it an alternative `interface`, you might wrap multiple `objects` in one `Wrapper` to pass them around as a single `object` for convenience.

 Alternatives